brandon-powers/brandon-powers.github.io/_posts/2018-01-07-the-big-bang-of-flux.md

 This blog is named *flux*.

-I've set only one goal for this blog:
+I've set only one goal:

 * Write and release at least one article per week